riedyw/PoshFunctions/ReadMe.txt

 Import-GroupISETheme           Describe purpose of "Import-GroupISETheme" in 1-2 sentences.
 Import-ISEThemeFile            Imports an ISE theme XML file into the registry.
 Invoke-Speak
-Invoke-WindowsAPI              Describe purpose of "Invoke-WindowsAPI" in 1-2 sentences.
 Join-Object                    Combines two object lists based on a related property between them.
 Lock-Workstation               Locks the workstation mklink                         Mklink calls out to the Command Prompt (cmd.exe) and creates a link